miaordh/RSA-accumulator/README.md

 Create an `.env` file according to `.env.example`

 Copy all contents in `hardhat.config.js.example.txt` to replace hardhat.config.js before compilation.

+Build an empty directory called `textlist`.

+Run the Python file `implementation.py` to see performance and generate necessary text lists for smart contract deployment and interaction.

 Run the following commands: